 - A Prior Authorization Request is submitted by your PCP, specialist or facility to request certain medically necessary services/procedures.
 This request is processed by a Referral Specialist (RS) who reviews the information submitted and builds an authorization.
 The RS may reach out to the requesting provider for additional information that is required.
 The request is then sent to a nurse for review. - The nurse reviews the clinical information and compares it to the current state policy, corporate clinical policy and InterQual Medical necessity criteria.
 If the information is complete and criteria is met, the request will be approved.
 The nurse will then issue an approval letter to the requesting provider, you the member, and the facility/office/servicing provider.
 This approval recognizes that the request is medically necessary. - If the nurse reviews the clinical information and it does not meet the criteria, the request is sent to a Medical Director (MD) to review.
 The MD will review all information provided and this review may result in an approval or denial. - If denied, the MD's denial reason will be shared in the denial letter as well as any medical policy utilized to make the decision.
 Members may obtain the full criteria used by contacting the Utilization Management Department at 866-769-3085.
-Examples of criteria that may be utilized are Centene/NH Healthy Families Clinical Policies and InterQual® criteria appropriate to clinical condition and member's unique needs (e.g. Adult, Geriatric, Child, Adolescent, and Behavioral Health/Psychiatry). - A denial letter is issued after verbal notification is given and is sent to both the requesting provider and you the member. - A Peer-to-Peer review is a conversation between the requesting provider and our Health Plan Medical Director.
+Examples of criteria that may be utilized are Centene/NH Healthy Families Clinical Policies and InterQual® criteria appropriate to clinical condition and member's unique needs (e.g. Adult, Geriatric, Child, Adolescent, and Behavioral Health/Psychiatry). - A denial letter is issued after verbal notification is given and is sent to both the requesting provider and you the member.
+You may request to receive the information in alternative formats (e.g., larger print, languages).
+If you need materials in an alternative format or require free interpretation services, contact Member Services (phone numbers are printed on the back cover of this handbook). - A Peer-to-Peer review is a conversation between the requesting provider and our Health Plan Medical Director.
 This allows for further discussion about your individual case and additional clinical information may be provided to the MD.
 This may or may not result in an approval. - A request for a Peer-to-Peer review must be submitted by the provider within 3 business days from the verbal notice of denial by contacting the Medical Director Peer-to-Peer review line at 1-855-735-4397.